mweagle/Sparta/content/sample_service/step1.md

 ![AWS Lambda Test](/images/overview/AWS_Lambda_Test.png)

-Accept the Input Test Event sample (our Lambda function doesn't consume the event data) and click *Save and test*.
+Accept the and name the _Hello World_ event template sample (our Lambda function doesn't consume the event data) and click *Save and test*.
 The execution result pane should display something similar to:

 ![AWS Lambda Execution](/images/overview/AWS_Lambda_Execution.png)